aimerykong/Dimensional-Emotion-Analysis-of-Facial-Expression/README.md

-MatConvNet is used in our project, and some functions are changed/added.
-Please compile accordingly by adjusting the path --
+MatConvNet is used in our project; please compile accordingly --
 ```python
 LD_LIBRARY_PATH=/usr/local/cuda/lib64:local matlab